 Capri jeans, the shorter of the two, generally fall around mid-calf or higher.

-Cuffed and Rolled Hem Jeans
+Rolled Hem Jeans

 Cuffed jeans have the hem turned up to expose the underside of the denim material.
 Cuffed jeans can be bought pre-cuffed or the wearer simply turns up the hem on non-cuffed jeans.
 The width and length of the leg and the width of the cuff varies.
 Rolled hem jeans – just as the name implies – the hem is rolled multiple times instead of folded as in cuffed jeans.
 There are close fitting capri jeans that end at the knee and have a narrow cuff , wide leg jeans that skim the floor and have a wide cuff and all variations in between.